seekerted/MiABSFD-FreeMobilityMod/README.md

 ## Features

-- **Infinite jumping.** Also made jumps much faster and farther up.
+- **Infinite jumping.** Hold jump to infinitely move upwards.
+You can also jump in mid-air.
+Do not quickly tap jump though, as the camera won't be able to keep up.
 - **No fall damage.**
 - **No stamina decrease.** Doing actions will not consume stamina.
 - **No natural hunger decrease.** Only tested for when you go hungry over time.
 Other actions like moving levels still consume hunger.